Copernicus Demonstrators – Mobility, Emergency, and Infrastructure

 THEIA

-THEA: Support to ESA's Copernicus Security Services, is an innovative project that uses advanced Earth observation technologies to improve Copernicus security services.
+THEA: Support for ESA's Copernicus Security Services is an innovative project that uses advanced Earth observation technologies to enhance the Copernicus Security Services.

 Learn more

-Copernicus Demonstrators - Lot 1 is carried out under a programme of and funded by the European Union Agency for the Space Programme
+Copernicus Demonstrators - Lot 1 is carried out under a program of and funded by the European Union Agency for the Space Program